Wake, Funeral, Burial, and Memorial Planning

-- Most states allow you to assign an individual (Designated Agent) to make legal decisions about these issues, someone who will carry out your wishes.
+- Most states allow you to assign an individual (Designated Agent) to make legal decisions about these issues and carry out your wishes.

 Wakes and Funerals

-As cold as it may sound, funeral homes are a business and, like any business, need to make a profit.
-At this time your family is vulnerable and may feel compelled to include many expensive options for your wake that only benefit the funeral home.
-You may be able to help them avoid this by making decisions ahead of time about what you really want.
-You can even make these arrangements ahead of time so your family won’t have to.
+Funeral homes are a business and strive to make a profit.
+At this time your family is vulnerable and may feel compelled to include expensive options for your wake that only benefit the funeral home.
+You may be able to help them avoid this by making decisions ahead of time about what you want.
+You can even make these arrangements yourself ahead of time.

 - There are many types of funerals and services that you can consider before deciding.

-- The details of the funeral or service should also be determined ahead of time.
+- The details of the funeral or service should be determined ahead of time.